Warehouse Design Layout

-Do you know what constitutes a good warehouse layout?
+Do you know what constitutes a good warehouse design layout?
 Do you know what are the factors that have to be considered during the layout design?
 Below are some points that have to be considered at the beginning of the design stage.

 Accessibility of inventory